QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 ```

 ---
+## Configuring how the worldgen works in your worldtype

 `generator` is where you specify how the worldgen in your world preset behaves.
 The `type` is a "generator ID" and the following are valid generator IDs:
  - `noise`